haysch/ansible-ovpn-infra/README.md

 ## Structure

 * `inventories` contains a sample folder with the necessary variables and hosts.
-* `playbooks` contains the playbooks, and roles, to interact with machines.
+* `playbooks` contains the playbooks, and roles, to orchestrate the machines.
   * `setup-pki.yml`:
     * `common`: common packages needed for running the OVPN and CA servers.
     * `pki`: common setup of public key infrastructure of the OVPN and CA servers.